kwaledesign/dotfiles/README.md

 # This is My Vim Config.
-There Are Many Like, But This One is Mine.
+There Are Many Like It, But This One is Mine.
 my personal vim config and dotfiles, tailored towards front-end development and Drupal.
 [Blog Article](http://kwaledesign.comblog/articles/vim-zsh-tmux-ide-front-end-drupal-development)